ALGAL BLOOMS IN THE GREAT LAKES OF NORTH AMERICA

-Step 2: Calibrate and verify hydrological (HYPE and SWAT) models to historical data; compare and evaluate the performance of the SWAT and HYPE models in simulating flow, sediments, and nutrients (nitrogen and phosphorus) in Lake Erie watersheds.
-Create different land/agricultural management scenarios (BMPs).
+Step 2: The two hydrological models used were calibrated and verified to historical data.
+Their performances were compared and evaluated in simulating flow, sediments, and nutrients (nitrogen and phosphorus) in Lake Erie watersheds.
+Different land/agricultural management scenarios were created.

-Step 5: Produce local secondary CII for Lake Erie western basin.
-Link the flow, sediment, nutrient, and climate data to algal bloom models (e.g. from NOAA); predict the extent of harmful algal bloom in the Lake Erie western basin at these climate and landscape management scenarios.
+Step 5: Flow, sediment, nutrient, and climate data were linked to algal bloom models.
+The extent of harmful algal bloom in the Lake Erie western basin at the climate and landscape management scenarios used were predicted.

-Step 6: Assess the impact of nutrient and sediment load reduction efficiencies of the above landscape management scenarios at difference climate scenarios on the local secondary CIIs.
+Step 6: The impact of nutrient and sediment load reduction efficiencies of the landscape management scenarios used at difference climate scenarios on the local secondary CIIs were assessed.